Our guide to having a baby in Switzerland explains the niggly details about prenatal care, maternity insurance

 The delivery: Giving birth in Switzerland

 If you choose to have your baby in a hospital you will spend the first few days after the birth in the maternity unit with your baby.
 You’ll receive care from nurses, who help you with advice and practical support.
 Baby clothes are also provided.
 Once you have returned home you can have a hospital midwife provide care at your home for a few days.

-You can also opt for an early release from hospital, which means that you will be able to avail of an independent midwife, who will visit every day for up to 10 days after the birth.
+You can also opt for an early release from hospital, which means that you will be able to avail of an independent midwife, who will visit every day for up to 10 days after birth.
 The independent midwife helps to care for you and will provide support with breastfeeding or answer any questions you may have.

-Women who choose to give birth at home will have the services of a midwife who will care for them during the pregnancy, birth and for a period afterwards.
+Women who choose to give birth at home will have the services of a midwife who will care for them during the pregnancy, birth, and for a period afterward.
 However, it should be borne in mind that birth at home is limited to cases where there have been no complications during the pregnancy and the baby is born around the due date.

 Pregnant women in Switzerland can also choose to use the services of birth houses.
 These are centers specifically for expectant parents where several midwives care for women during labor and birth.
 Generally, women stay there for a few days after birth.